puppetlabs/puppet-docs/source/pe/3.7/quick_writing_windows.markdown

 Site modules hide complexity so you can more easily divide labor at your site.
 System architects can create the site classes, and junior admins can create new machines and assign a single "role" class to them in the console.
 In this workflow, the console controls policy, not fine-grained implementation.

-* **On the puppet master,** create the `/etc/puppetlabs/puppet/modules/site/manifests/basic.pp` file, and edit it to contain the following:
+* **On the Puppet master,** create the `/etc/puppetlabs/puppet/modules/site/manifests/basic.pp` file, and edit it to contain the following:

         class site::basic {